🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 What Is Cap and Trade?

 An important dynamic to understand when deciding how to invest in carbon credits is the worldwide cap-and-trade market.
-Certain governments have put programs in place that place a limit or cap on the amount of greenhouse gases that companies can emit each year.
+Certain governments have put programs in place that place a limit or cap on the amount of greenhouse gasses that companies can emit each year.
 Caps vary according to industry and company size.

-Over time the cap can be reduced to force companies to invest in green technologies and reduce their emissions.
+Over time, the cap can be reduced to force companies to invest in green technologies and reduce their emissions.
 Any emissions above the cap must be covered with the purchase of carbon credits (hence the term “cap and trade”), otherwise the company must pay a fine.

 If a company is able to reduce their emissions, they can then sell those carbon credits to other companies, and make a profit on them.
 If they need to emit more than the cap, they buy additional carbon credits.
 As governments lower emissions caps, demand increases for carbon credits, and their price goes up.